 Ready For Fall: 5 Ways to Prep for the Fall Season

 Transitioning from season to season means tackling some potentially neglected areas of your home.
-Since there’s so much to do to transition from summer, this blog is Part 1 in a two-part series on preparing your home for fall.
+Since there’s so much to do to transition from summer, this blog is Part 1 in a two-part series on preparing your home for fall and doing fall clean up.
 So, keep enjoying that summer heat but get a jump on the new season headed your way.
-Check out our list of 5 ways you can prepare your home for the fall season!
+Check out our list of 5 ways you can prepare your home for the fall clean up!

 1. Organize closets to make room for fall clothing.